leqlong/web-scraping-challenge/README.md

 Open the Jupyter Notebook in the starter code folder named part_2_mars_weather.ipynb.
 You will work in this code as you follow the steps below to scrape and analyze Mars weather data.

-1 Use automated browsing to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
+1 Use automated browsing to visit the [Mars Temperature Data Site] (https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 Inspect the page to identify which elements to scrape.
 Note that the URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.

 2 Create a Beautiful Soup object and use it to scrape the data in the HTML table.
 Note that this can also be achieved by using the Pandas read_html function.
 However, use Beautiful Soup here to continue sharpening your web scraping skills.